pdjr-build/firmware-factory/spudpole/modint/hardware/1.0/README.md

 ## Circuit design

-Module power at 5VDC is derived from the NMEA bus via a DC-DC converter.
+### Power supply

+The module is powered at 5VDC by the output of a DC-DC converter which is connected directly to the S and C connections of the host NMEA bus.
+Typically this will be operating at 12VD, but the module will accept bus voltages in the range 9VDC through 36VDC.

 The module draws approximately 150mA from the bus power supply giving an NMEA LEN of 3.
-The NMEA bus is protected by a self-resetting 1A fuse.
+The NMEA bus is protected by a self-resetting 1A polyfuse.

+### CAN interface

-The module's NMEA/CAN data interface is implemented using an MCP2551 industry standard transceiver and includes a switchable 120-ohm bus termination resistor.
+The NMEA/CAN data interface is implemented using an MCP2551 industry standard transceiver.
+The transciver power input is decoupled by a tantalum capacitor.
+The CAN H and L signals are fed directly to the transceiver inputs, but the circuit board has provision for adding components for RC input filtering should this prove necessary.

+### Sensor inputs

 Four otically isolated sensor inputs rated at 12/24VDC allow connection of MOTOR-RETRIEVING, MOTOR-DEPLOYING, DOCKED and DEPLOYED sensors and a